The history of self-storage and storage in Spain

 The history of Self-storage facilities goes back to the USA in the 1960’s.
 Soon enough, they started to spread across the world and into Europe.
 Self-storage in Spain has since provided fantastic franchise opportunities in Spain and along the Costa del Sol.

-Self-Storage did not arrive in the United Kingdom until the early 1980s, initially in the London area, but today there are more than 1,000 facilities found across the country and this equates to approximately 37.6 million square feet of rentable space.
-The industry continues to grow steadily in the UK and has done for the last five years, fuelled by the growth of multi-site operators as well as smaller businesses looking to diversify into the sector.
+Self-Storage did not arrive in the United Kingdom until the early 1980s.
+However today there are more than 1,000 facilities found across the country.
+This equates to approximately 37.6 million square feet of rentable space.
+The industry continues to grow steadily in the UK and has done for the last five years.
+Fuelled by the growth of multi-site operators as well as smaller businesses looking to diversify into the sector.

-There are a number of reasons why both consumers and businesses are increasingly turning to self-storage in Spain, but the primary reasons remain social factors such as moving home, marriage, divorce, retirement and for businesses self-storage proves useful for a number of reasons including storing archive, stock or office equipment.
-In addition to this, public awareness of the industry (often because of high visibility centres found on major arterial roads around most of the country’s leading cities and towns) has also contributed to its growth.
+There are a number of reasons why both consumers and businesses are increasingly turning to self-storage in Spain.
+Although the primary reasons remain social factors such as moving home, marriage, divorce or relocating to Spain for retirement.
+Franchise opportunities in Spain prove useful for a number of reasons, including storing archives, stock or office equipment for local businesses.
+In addition to this, self-storage facilities in the Costa del Sol are in an ideal location for reaching central Spain.

 Self-storage in Spain has started to be more and more popular.
-People who originally stored their goods in containers started to realise that self-contained storage units would offer better value for money and much better access.
+People who originally stored their goods elsewhere realised self-contained storage units would offer better value for money.

 A small volume of goods being stored in container storage was a waste of money.
 Self-contained storage units of varying sizes meant that clients only paid for the space they used.

 The number of self-storage companies in Spain has increased considerably over the last few years and are aimed not just at businesses but also for individuals too.
 We’ve taken a look at some of the companies in this market, what they offer and what prices you can expect to find.